Michael McFadyen's Scuba Diving Web Site

 white water on the left of the island

-The crew lowered on of the lifeboats and climbed aboard.
+The crew lowered one of the lifeboats and climbed aboard.
 As Captain Lucey entered the lifeboat, the Wandra sank.
+As they left the scene, the masts of the ship were sticking out of the water even though it was on the bottom.
 The 12 survivors (everyone on board) rowed to shore (probably a small protected inlet to the west-north-west) and then walked to Point Perpendicular where they arrived at 1.30am.
+The crew arrived in Nowra at 12:30 pm, having walked and ridden in a cart drawn by a horse.

 The wreck of the TSS Wandra was discovered by John Harrington and Paul Jones in 1973 while searching for aquarium fish near the Drums and Drumstick.

 The wreck of the Wandra does not cover a large area, but it makes up for it in quality.
 The remains lie at 26 metres on a sand bottom straight next to the rocky reef at GPS Reading of 35° 02' 47.8"S 150° 50' 16.8"E (using datum AUS66 - see my GPS Page for more details).
-Run in on the mark at left till the reef appears, anchor here.
+Run in on the mark above right till the reef appears.
+Anchor on the reef, you will only be a few metres from the wreck.
 See GPS and Marks Page for more details.

 TSS Wandra propsTSS Wandra engines